Zuckerberg's donation latest in string of gifts by technology mavens

 Zuckerberg, 31, and his wife Priscilla Chan, already lauded for donating $1.5 billion in Facebook stock to the Silicon Valley Community Foundation (SVCF), are setting a high bar that is bringing more money to philanthropic endeavors.

-Nicholas and Jill Woodman, the founders of GoPro, the wearable camera company, said last year they would give $500 million to the SVCF.
+Nicholas and Jill Woodman, the founders of GoPro (GPRO.O), the wearable camera company, said last year they would give $500 million to the SVCF.
 Jan Koum, a co-founder of message service WhatsApp, pledged more than $500 million, also for the SVCF.

 Sean Parker, an early Facebook executive and a founder of music-sharing service Napster, has committed $600 million to his foundation, which has goals of improving civic engagement, public health, and life sciences.